shaikrasheed99/javascript-examples/for-in/README.md

-# JavaScript - For of loop
+# JavaScript - For in loop

 For in loop is also used to traverse the objects, arrys, strings etc...